CYBER MONDAY: Get Lifetime Access to All Themes & Plugins for only $299 - 37/100 Licenses remaining View Details →

 3. Add a New Language

-Once you have the plugin installed, navigate to the Loco Translate menu in the Dashboard.
-Find your theme in the list and click on the New language link.
+Once the plugin is installed, navigate to the Loco Translate menu in the Dashboard.
+Find your theme in the list and click on it:

 screen_shot_2016-11-03_at_11_50_43

-Once you’ve finished to translate the text, click the Save button and here the entire process ends.
-Now your theme will automatically display the translated version.
+Once you’ve finished translating the text, click the Save button, and the entire process ends here.
+Now, your theme will automatically display the translated version.

-If you update your theme to a new version which has an updated language file or other files modified, you’ll need to rescan your theme using the Loco Translate plugin and then translate the new strings.
-Find your theme in Loco Translate plugin, select the needed language and click the Sync button to have the plugin update the language files.
+If you updated your theme to a new version that has an updated language file or other files modified, you’ll need to rescan your theme using the Loco Translate plugin and then translate the new strings.
+Find your theme in the Loco Translate plugin, select the needed language, and click the Sync button to have the plugin update the language files.

 Need a Multilingual plugin for your website?
-We recommend WPML Plugin.
-With WPML you can easily add a language selector, translate posts, pages, menus, widgets and much more.
+We recommend TranslatePress PRO.
+With TranslatePress you can easily add a language selector, translate posts, pages, menus, widgets and much more.